 You can watch our introductory webinar at youtu.be/Yxnv_u455OE.

-The TRACE Bribery Risk Matrix is based on data obtained from leading public interest and international organizations, including the United Nations, the World Bank and the World Economic Forum.
+The TRACE Bribery Risk Matrix is based on data obtained from leading public interest and international organizations, including the United Nations, the World Bank and the V-Dem Institute.
 The Matrix Data Browser allows users to examine that data directly alongside the derived Matrix scores.
-For information on the sources of specific variables, see Section 2.2.
+For information the sources of specific variables, see Section 2.2.

 Yes, the Matrix Data Browser is publicly available at no charge.